The Nation Chronicles Fan Fiction: Zero

 “I guess about 34 Fahrenheit will do… Just to slow it all down for a while.”

 Kohlson leaned over across the short distance.
-“So we got to look at that for a while?
+“So we got to look at that shit for a while?
 Great.”

 “Yeah… That’s like; I got a mild case of flu.
-It’s still gonna suck because every time I look anywhere I’m gonna feel compelled to look at it.”
+It’s still gonna suck, because every time I look anywhere I’m gonna feel compelled to look at it.”

 “Yeah.
 Me too.
 It’s there.
 Draws you to it.
 Like the Bunny on the Playboy Cover.
 You look at the rest of the magazine, but you know you’re gonna end up looking at her.
 She’s the reason you bought the magazine after all.”

 Kohlson nodded and smiled.
 “And I’d rather look at Miss January than a dead guy with big stitches across his belly and over his chest, sewing him back up again.
-That is some ugly stuff.”
+That is some ugly shit.”

-“Do you think Clayton Hunter knew he’d be laying on a steel slab this afternoon, with Doctor Adams shoving his guts back in and stitching him up with his nursey assisting?”
+“Well, that too, but it is that fascination with death we have.
+Look,” He pointed at the monitor.
+Do you think Clayton Hunter knew he’d be laying on a steel slab this afternoon, dick hanging out, with Doctor Christmas shoving his guts back in and stitching him up with his nursey assisting?”
 They both laughed and turned away.